 - the commission or alleged commission of any crime, such as information indicating that a user has a criminal record,

 - political affiliation, such as information indicating a user’s political opinion or political ideology,

 - trade union membership, such as a user’s visit to a trade union’s site or app, or

-If you use Google's Platform Products for interest-based advertising:
+If you use Google's platform products for personalized advertising:

 - you must have all rights necessary to use audience data such as cookie lists.

 - advertisers must attach notices to advertisements to make clear that they are interest-based (e.g. by using an "Ad Choices" icon); and